 6. Take a few deep breaths again and slowly open your eyes.

 7. If you believe in God, say your favorite prayer, or simply express your gratitude for all that you have been blessed with.

-One session should last for a minimum of fifteen minutes.
-Be consistent Do not expect results in the first session.
-Once you do it enough number of times, around thirty, you will experience a miracle: after a while you will find that recalling that incident or person no longer aggravates or irritates you.
+One session should last a minimum of fifteen minutes.
+Be consistent.
+Do not expect results in the first session.
+Once you have done it an enough number of times, around thirty, you will experience a miracle: after a while, you will find that recalling that incident or person no longer aggravates or irritates you.
 On the contrary, you will experience peace upon such recollection.
-You have successfully transformed, metamorphosed your emotion.
+You have successfully transformed, metamorphosed, your emotion.
 It is a beautiful feeling, an empowering one.

-Most yogic methods requires an average of twenty eight days of daily practice before they show any results.
+Most yogic methods require an average of twenty-eight days of daily practice before they show any results.
 It takes usually six months before an aspirant starts to perfect the practice.
 Once you are able to practice intense visualization, you can accomplish just about anything you can imagine.
 Subsequent healing sessions accomplish much more, much quicker.

 The intellectual method

-Similarly as much as naturally, albeit ironically, when you experience abuse, rejection, failure, deceit, lies, pain, your mind gets a new toy.
+Similarly, as much as naturally, albeit ironically, when you experience abuse, rejection, failure, deceit, lies, and pain, your mind gets a new toy.
 The more you try to avoid it, the stronger the attraction.
 Here is an easy way to get over those emotions.

 To carry out this practice effectively, you either need a mirror or a dictaphone.
 The steps: